rerun/rerun/README.md

     rerun_log info "here is a message also visible in syslog"

-On a linux system this will be visible in /var/log/messages:
+On my system this is visible in /var/log/messages:

     Sep 12 09:59:28 Targa.local alexh (rerun)[92715]: here is a message also visible in syslog

+Be sure to specify a valid syslog facility name or you will get an error.

-Typically, the rerun_log function is called from the context of a command script.
+Typically, the rerun_log function is called from inside a command script.
 The module and command name will be read from the executing context and included as part of the standard message.
-Imagine a command `hello:say --msg HI` that does
+Imagine a command `hello:say --msg HI` that logs its message:

-    rerun_log "message: $MSG"
+    rerun_log info "the message is '$MSG'"

-The user would see the following message:
+The user would see the following message on the console:

-    2013-09-12T121553-PDT] info (hello:say): message: HI
+    [info] hello:say: the message is 'HI'

 # ENVIRONMENT